Maadi: Educational institutions

+St. Leo's Patriarchal Seminary, founded in 1953, provides training for Coptic Catholic priests.

 Sport

 During World War II members of the 2nd New Zealand Expeditionary Force based at Maadi Camp competed in regattas on the Nile against local Egyptian rowing clubs.
 At a regatta held on 20 November 1943 the Maadi Camp Rowing Club "Kiwi" oarsmen beat the Cairo River Club by 11 points to six to win the Freyberg Cup, which they then gifted to the competitors.
 In return, as a token of friendship, Youssef Bahgat presented the Kiwis with a cup.

 Youssef Bahgat's cup was offered to the NZARA (now NZRA) as a trophy for an annual boys' eight-oared race between secondary schools and was brought to New Zealand at the end of the war.
 Renamed the Maadi Cup it was first raced for in 1947 at Wanganui where it was won by Mount Albert Grammar School.
 The Maadi Cup gained its native timber pyramid-shaped base from Mt Albert Grammar's woodwork master, Jack Jenkin, in 1951.

 The Maadi Sporting Club and Yacht, founded in 1920 by British expatriates who mainly worked at the Delta Real Estate Company, today offers a range of sports, such as Tennis, Football, Swimming, Squash, handball, hockey, Judo, Table Tennis, Sailing, and Rowing.

 Victory College is no longer the home of a men's and women's softball league; softball has not been played there since 2015.